gablaxian/gablaxian_jekyll/source/_posts/articles/creating-a-game-with-javascript/2013-07-26-scaling-the-canvas.md

 ## Interpolation

-Upscaling or ‘interpolation’ is a technique for resizing an image.
-If you take an image that’s 8x8 and make it 16x16, the software has to figure out what to put in those extra 192 pixels that weren’t provided.
+__Interpolation__ is a technique used when, amongst other things, resizing an image.
+If you take an 8x8 image and make it 16x16, the software has to figure out what to put in those extra 192 pixels that weren’t provided.
 There are [quite a few ways](https://en.wikipedia.org/wiki/Image_scaling) to do it, and many written specifically for these older generation of games when played on newer hardware.

 Canvas only has the one algorithm which is enabled by default, which I think is bilinear filtering.
 If you use Photoshop at all, you’re probably already familiar with it.
 What we _want_ is something like ‘nearest neighbour’.